hannesdejager/mancala/readme.md

 The project was developed as an [apache maven](http://maven.apache.org/) project compiling to a ***fat jar*** for Java 8.

-It uses a micro framework for web applications called [Spark](http://sparkjava.com/) to generate a single page web application based on HTML 5, CSS, Javascript and JQuery.
+It uses a micro framework for web applications called [Spark](http://sparkjava.com/) to generate a single page web application based on HTML 5, CSS, Javascript and [jQuery](https://jquery.com).